orblivion/ntfy/.sandstorm/README_DETAILS.md

     * Answer: Nah should have nothing to do with upgrades.
 Also it is related to battery life.
 - [x] See about increasing the per-visitor limits with `NTFY_VISITOR_*` to account for all the visitors that one user could use.
 Going with 4x.
 It could be 30 topics connected, but I doubt all 30 would be bursting at once.
 - [ ] Warn users that they need to get a new API URL once I publish the fullapi permission
+- [ ] Maybe use `forSharing` so that incoming API requests don't have my userid.
+    * Though, confirm that it actually sets my ID, given that I'm setting the non-admin roleId.
+    * Also, does it even matter that it's my user ID so long as the permissions are right?
+        * And I have ways of blocking those keys in the future and forcing the user to make new ones.
+    * But then, change instructions for revoking API URLs to expect them in the sharing menu instead of web key menu.

 # Validate